AnnMarieW/HelloDash/README.md

 -----------

- - The __Theme Explorer App__ makes it easy to see how different Bootstrap themes, Plotly figure templates and colors will look in your Dash app.

- - The __Component Gallery__ shows a sample of the components available and how they respond to different Bootstrap and Bootswatch themes.
-For the DataTable and some Dash Core Components, there are examples of how to use the `style` and `className` properties and custom CSS to make them look great with your selected Bootstrap theme.

-- The __App Gallery__ has examples of Dash Apps made with Bootstrap.

-- The __Cheatsheet__ is a page with some of my favorite links to help with app design.

 ### These two images are the same app!
 Only 1 line of code is changed to update the design.